ananyac9820/trinetra/README.md

 The acquisition clients for all the real sources are written and working.
 They need credentials, not code. `docs/RUNBOOK.md` has the commands.

-## Honesty register

-Say these before a judge finds them.

-Primary labels are Dvorak-derived, so the headline number measures agreement with a subjective human estimate.
-The independent-truth subset built from SAR-derived Vmax is the second number, and it is the one that matters.

-Best-track is a post-season reanalysis with hindsight the real-time system never had, which makes any best-track evaluation an optimistic bound on operational performance.

-The basin produces a handful of severe systems per year.
-Four historical August Arabian Sea cyclones is a case-study basis and not a statistical one.
-Asna is an analogue, not a training set.

-Known failure modes: pinhole eyes, extratropical transition, post-landfall decay, sheared weak systems, timesteps with no microwave, and the moment of land-sea transition itself, where the regime classifier is least confident and it matters most.
-The system abstains there rather than guessing.

-TRINETRA does not attempt medium-range track forecasting, storm surge, or wind radii as a headline claim, and it does not claim to beat WeatherNext-class models at what those models are good at.

-Cyclone warnings are a statutory IMD function.
-This is decision support.

 ## Licence and attribution